jeff-bruemmer/vaporwair/README.md

 ![alt text](https://github.com/jeff-bruemmer/vaporwair/raw/master/anemometer.png "Anemometer")

 ## Rationale
-Get both air quality and weather reports in the terminal as quickly as possible.
-Written in Go for its command line and OS facilities as well as its concurrency model.
+Most weather reports do not include air quality, and both require visiting one or multiple web pages to get detailed information, which is slow.
+Vaporwair retrieves both air quality and weather reports in the terminal as quickly as possible.
+Written in Go, both for its command line and OS facilities, as well as its concurrency model.

 ## Design Constraints
 - No external libraries.
-- Reports must fit in unmaximized terminal to avoid the need to scroll up to read beginning of report.
+- Reports must fit in an unmaximized terminal to avoid scrolling.
 - Only one report can be run at a time.

 ## How Vaporwair Works
 Weather obtains user’s coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location based-weather and air quality forecasts, then prints one of several reports, specified by a flag.

 ## On Vaporwair Speed
 1. To prevent needless network calls, Vaporwair determines if the user made a call within the last five minutes.
-If so, it assumes the data is still valid, and Vaporwair executes reports using the last stored call.
+If so, Vaporwair assumes the data is still valid, and executes reports using the last stored call.
 This shortcut assumes the coordinates have not meaningfully changed in the last minute.
-2. Meanwhile, Vaporwair has already kicked off asynchronous API calls in case the stored data has expired vaporwair needs to retrieve a new forecast.
-This greedy call bets that the most recently used coordinates are your current coordinates.
+2. If the data has expired, Vaporwair kicks off asynchronous API calls to retrieve new forecasts.
+It makes one optimistic call to the AirNow and Dark Sky APIs using the previous coordinates, and a call to the IP-API to get the current coordinates.
-3. Also meanwhile, Vaporwair is calling the IP-Api to obtain the current coordinates.
-4. After aquiring coordinates, Vaporwair compares the coordinates to those used for the first, optimistic call to the APIs in step 2.
+3. After acquiring updated coordinates, Vaporwair compares the coordinates to those used for the first, optimistic call to the APIs in step 2.
 If the coordinates match, the forecast is valid for the location and Vaporwair executes the report.
 If not...
-(Step 5).
+(Step 4).
-5. Vaporwair calls the APIs with the updated coordinates and executes the report.
+4. Vaporwair calls the APIs with the updated coordinates and executes the report.

 ## Reports